kamal1991kumar/FrontEnd-Framework/documentation/webpack.md

 ## Configurations

 ### 📁 webpack.config.extra.js
-This file contains variable webpack configuration such as **import aliases** which might need to modified on regular basis.
+This file contains variable webpack configuration such as **import aliases** which might need to be modified on regular basis.
 Any dynamic and project related webpack configuration should go in here.

 ### 📁 .platforms/
 `{platform}.webpack.config.js` are the files which webpack will import to load platform dependent configuration. `.platform` folder is created by the CLI and it is advised, not to modify files or content of the files in this folder.